MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 The third action, allowing the user to take a new photo, is special because it should only be displayed if the device has access to a camera.
 We check if the current device has a rear camera by using the `isCameraDeviceAvailable(_:UIImagePickerControllerCameraDevice)` method.
 If the rear camera is available, we add an action to the alert controller that allows the user to take a new photo.
 (We will add code to the body of this action in the next section as well.)

-In the very last line, we present the `alertController`.
+In the very last line we present the `alertController`.
 As we discussed earlier, view controllers can only be presented from other view controllers.
 We use the reference that we've stored in the `viewController` property and call the `presentViewController` method on it.
 Now the popup will be displayed on whichever view controller is stored in the `viewController` property!

 None of this code will run at this point - to test it we need to connect it to the `TimelineViewController`.
 Let's do that next!
 After we've connected the `TimelineViewController` and the `PhotoTakingHelper`, we will come back to complete this code so that we actually present the camera or the photo library when one of the two options is selected.